Skip to main content

 Room Inventory and Condition Records

-Whenever a resident moves into a room, the condition of that room is determined by the resident and Resident Student Staff.
+Whenever a resident moves into a room, the condition of that room is determined by the resident and RA.
 The information is recorded on the Room Inventory & Condition Record (RCR).
 It is the responsibility of the resident to thoroughly examine and note the condition of all listed items.
 The resident's signature on the inventory form indicates agreement with the stated condition of each item and any deterioration in the condition of the room, beyond normal wear and tear, is the financial responsibility of the resident.

 Inspection for residential community damages which will be assessed to resident students are conducted, when possible, before residents vacate the residential community.
 At the time of check-out, student residents are informed of the damages which have been identified as assessable to them.
 Resident students who vacate residential communities without formal notification to campus officials will forfeit appeal rights.